Nov 8, 2012

-Budgeting software is not just for large companies, as some may think.
-There are lots of options and tools made for individuals to stay financially responsible.
+There are plenty of options and tools made for individuals to stay financially responsible.
 It’s not just for large companies.

-- Convenience.
-Rather manually adding up all your expenses in your checkbook, budgeting software can keep a virtual log and deduct purchases from available income.
-Some smartphone apps also can also simplify budgeting.
+- It’s a snap: Budgeting software can keep a virtual log and deduct purchases from available income.
+There are even smartphone apps to simplify budgeting.

 Refinancing Your Mortgage

-- Lots of Paperwork.
-Applying requires a lengthy loan application that includes a complete review of your finances and employment history.
-Often, you must provide documentation such as recent income tax returns, pay stubs, proof of checking and savings accounts, investment records and more.
+- Paperwork Trail: The loan application includes a complete review of your finances and employment history.
+You must provide recent income tax returns, pay stubs, proof of checking and savings accounts, investment records and more.
 Again, if this doesn’t sound enjoyable

-- Significant Savings.
-By renegotiating your Annual Percentage Rate (APR), you will have a lower, more affordable monthly payment.
+- Saving Money: By renegotiating your Annual Percentage Rate (APR), your monthly payment will be more affordable.